clinneuroamsterdamumc/clinneuroamsterdamumc.github.io/docs/data_analysis/index.md

 has_children: true
 ---
 <h1>Data analyses</h1>
-This page is dedicated to shared code for data analysis.
+This page is dedicated to shared code for data analyses.

 ## Timeseries analyses